1. What’s your story? Where are you from?

 Usually, I go through tons of magazines in search of inspiration and materials ready to cut.
 Sometimes I have a ready idea in my head and have to start searching for needed parts, but when I don’t find what I’m looking for I have to change the concept, trigger my imagination and build from what I have.
 Afterwards, I simply cut with scissors, glue together and scan.

 5. Who and/or what inspires your work?

 Pop culture inspires me the most, from arts and the greats (like Warhol, Dali, Frida) to adverts and tv shows.
 I love to inspire myself from works of Polish poet and Nobel recipient Wisława Szymborska.
-Apart from poems she’s written she also made many collages in form of post stamps, which she sent to her friends.
+Apart from poems, she’s written she also made many collages in the form of post stamps, which she sent to her friends.
 They were extremely simple but filled with humor and irony.